ssohamsud/ssohamsud.github.io/_posts/2025-07-20-batting-pressure-index-cricket-analytics.md

 But that’s exactly what I am trying to do.

-I’m a maths nerd who also happens to play some seam.
-Across these posts I’ll use hard data to peek behind cricket’s curtain—starting with a metric I call the **Batting Pressure Handling Index (BPHI)**.
+I’m a maths nerd that can swing the ball a bit and across these posts I’ll use hard data to peek behind cricket’s curtain—starting with a metric I call the **Batting Pressure Handling Index (BPHI)**.

 <br/>